mapprotocol/docs/map-chain/validator/Overview/HowToVote.md

 When you get to this step, you can vote for your favorite validator.

 When you finish voting,your votes will be in the status of pending.
-We will automatically activate your votes to get the reward when the next reward is issued.Of course, you can also use `active` command to activate your votes yourself. this active operation need to be greater than your pending vote epoch.
+At the end of epoch block, the Elected validator will automatic activation the votes in pending related to him, you can also use `active` command to activate your votes yourself. this active operation need to be greater than your pending vote epoch.

 You can click the [active](../../marker/AboutVote.md#activate) and [vote](../../marker/AboutVote.md#vote)  to see detail.

+## Expand:

+### Case: When you vote for a validator who is not yet been elected.

+your pending votes will not be automatic activation,until validator is elected , validator will automatic activation your votes at the next epoch. so If you don't activate your vote, your votes will get benefits after the second epoch when validator be elected.